sagarswamirao/publisher/docs/ai-agents.md

 The MCP server can also provide clients with **prompts** (e.g., suggested questions to start a conversation) and **resources** (e.g., links to documentation or data dictionaries).
 However, these are nascent capabilities of the MCP standard, and many current MCP clients do not yet utilize them.

-Specialized developer tools like the **MCP Inspector** can allow you to engage more deeply with these features.
+Developer tools like the **MCP Inspector** can allow you to explore these features.
 For the demonstration below, we will focus on **tool calls**, which are the primary interaction method used by the Claude app.

 ---